ulfschneider/markdown-it-fitmedia/README.md

 - `imgDir`, default is `''`: Define the directory where images are stored.
 The given string will be prepended to the `src` path of the images you are using in your markdown to load and analyze an image for dimension detection.
 Example use case: I´m using this plugin during buildtime for my 11ty powered blog.
 There I have a source directory and a destination directory for the created site.
 The source directory is `/content` and images are stored in `/content/img`.
 During buildtime the images are getting copied into the destination location, where `/content` will be removed, so that the resulting images can be referenced in the html with `/img/…`.
 However, markdow-it-fitmedia needs to access the images in the source directory, therefore, in this case, I´m configuring `imgDir: './content'`.
 - `lazyLoad`, default is `true`: When `true`, images will receive the html attribute setting of `loading="lazy"`.
 - `aspectRatio`, default is `true`: When `true`, the CSS property `aspect-ratio` is set on images and wrapped media.
-- `fitWrapElements`, default is `['iframe', 'video']`: Name the html tags that should be wrapped into a responsive wrapper.
+- `fitWrapElements`, default is `['iframe', 'video']`: Name the html tags to be put into a responsive wrapper.